Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

 3. the database should store as little information as possible, making it hard to exhaust disk space.

-##### Crashing the spider
+##### Crashing the crawler

-This could be accomplished by sending particularly broken responses to the spider.
+This could be accomplished by sending particularly broken responses to the crawler.

 Mitigations:

-1. the part of the spider that processes the response should be a separate process, which can crash without affecting the rest of the service.
+1. the part of the crawler that processes the response should be a separate process, which can crash without affecting the rest of the service.
 (It can't be a thread or a simple `try-catch` block since those are not fully isolated and could e.g. corrupt memory).

-#### Making the spider attack the Internet
+#### Making the crawler attack the Internet

-This set of attacks uses the spider to cause or amplify attacks against hosts on the Internet.
+This set of attacks uses the crawler to cause or amplify attacks against hosts on the Internet.

-##### Pointing the spider at a host to harass it
+##### Pointing the crawler at a host to harass it

-The spider will visit any host it is told about; the attacker could use it as a help in a DoS attack.
+The crawler will visit any host it is told about; the attacker could use it as a help in a DoS attack.

 Mitigations:

-1. make checks so rarely that the spider is useless as part of a DoS attack.
+1. make checks so rarely that the crawler is useless as part of a DoS attack.
-   Unfortunately, this puts a limit on how often the spider can check instances;
+   Unfortunately, this puts a limit on how often the crawler can check instances;
    e.g. at 1 check per second it would take almost 12 days to crawl 1 million instances.
 I still think it'd be worth it, since the Fediverse is likely to expand slower as it gets larger;
 2. if a host doesn't identify as a Fediverse instance for a while, declare it "dead" and re-check it way less often.

-##### Redirecting the spider to a victim host
+##### Redirecting the crawler to a victim host

-The previous attack can still be mounted if an attacker could somehow concentrate the spider's requests at the victim host.
+The previous attack can still be mounted if an attacker could somehow concentrate the crawler's requests at the victim host.
 There are two conceivable ways to do that: make a lot of DNS CNAMEs, or set up hosts that serve HTTP redirects to the victim.